-Carbon Monoxide gas is produced when burning any fuel.
+Carbon monoxide gas is produced when burning any fuel.
 Poisoning occurs if you breathe it.
 You can’t see or smell carbon monoxide so unless you have a working alarm, you may be unaware of any problem.
 It can kill quickly and without warning.
 The symptoms of low level CO poisoning are often mistaken for flu or generally feeling run down.
 They include headache, fatigue, dizziness, feeling or being sick.

 Burning any solid fuel produces CO along with the other combustion gasses.
 These normally pass harmlessly out the top of the chimney.
-If however the chimney is blocked or leaky, if the fire/appliance is faulty or if the ventilation to the fire is inadequate, CO gas may enter your property.
+If however the chimney is blocked or leaky, if the fire/appliance is faulty or if the ventilation to the fire is inadequate – CO gas may enter your property.
 This can happen in a different room from the location of the fire.

-Remember, in the UK there is no requirement for someone calling themselves a chimney sweep to have undertaken any training or registered with a proper trade association.
+Remember, in the UK there is no requirement for someone calling themselves a chimney sweep to have undertaken any training or registration with a proper trade association.
 You expect your gas engineer to be trained and registered and it is equally important that your chimney sweep is too.
 Please use a member of the Guild of Master Chimney Sweeps.
 They have the best training in the UK and can prevent or draw attention to a problem before it happens.

 You can get excellent advice, information and statistics on CO issues at www.co-gassafety.co.uk

 Clearing the ashes from your woodburner or open fire is just part of the routine.
 Many of us will use a metal bucket to put them in as it’s not uncommon for there to be...
 View Article

 To preserve the guarantees on your woodburner and chimney, you may well need to have them swept / serviced.
 BUT, has the installation company said you must use them for service and maintenance to preserve...
 View Article